vitessio/website/content/en/docs/reference/features/recovery.md

  Here:
  - `originalks` is the base keyspace, i.e. the keyspace we took a backup of, and are trying to recover.
- - `snapshot_time` is the timestamp of the point in time we want to recover to.
+ - `snapshot_time` is the timestamp of the point in time to we want to recover to.
 Note the use of the `Z` in the timestamp, indicating it is expressed in UTC.
- - `restoreks` is the name of recovery keyspace, i.e. the keyspace we are restoring our backup to.
+ - `restoreks` is the name of recovery keyspace, i.e. the keyspace to which we are restoring our backup.

  Next, you can launch the vttablet, which as part of vttablet's normal initialization procedure will look for a backup to restore.
 It will